amaralvin7/invPOC/README.md

 I'm also currently working on [mpic](https://github.com/amaralvin7/mpic), which is a project aimed at classifying images of marine particles and estimating the carbon fluxes that these particles contribute as they sink down the water column.

 ## Citation
 Amaral, VJ, Lam, PJ, Marchal, O, Roca-Martí, M, Fox, J, Nelson, NB.
 2022.
-Particle cycling rates at Station P as estimated from the inversion of POC concentration data. *Elementa: Science of the Anthropocene* 10(1).
+Particle cycling rates at Station P as estimated from the inversion of POC concentration data. *Elementa: Science of the Anthropocene*, 10(1).
 DOI: https://doi.org/10.1525/elementa.2021.00018

 Amaral, VJ, Lam, PJ, Marchal, O, Kenyon, JA.
-In review.
-Cycling rates of particulate organic carbon along the GEOTRACES Pacific meridional transect GP15. *Global Biogeochemical Cycles*.
+2024.
+Cycling rates of particulate organic carbon along the GEOTRACES Pacific meridional transect GP15. *Global Biogeochemical Cycles*, 38.
+DOI: https://doi.org/10.1029/2023GB007940

 ## Installation (command line)
 Conda must be installed ([Miniconda](https://docs.conda.io/projects/conda/en/latest/glossary.html#miniconda-glossary) recommended).
 After cloning the repository, create a new virtual environment and download all required dependencies: